 Lama Alsafi: 01:59 Bárbara and Najeeba.
 Can you tell us a bit more about your background and how you became advocates in the space?

 Bárbara Romero: 02:04 I'm a psychologist.
-I'm Salvadoran woman.
+I'm a Salvadoran woman.
 I have worked in women's rights since the year 2006.
 My platforms mostly have been on women's rights, LGBTI population and social inclusion.
-I began to work on migrants and ininternal mobilization people, in El Salvador around 2017/18, but since I had to flee away from my country, I had to become myself a refugee in the year 2018.
-I began to understand a little bit more about the diverse realities and is another layer of vulnerability that women might face when they are going to a new place.
-And the start in a new life.
+I began to work on migrants and internal mobilization, people in El Salvador around 2017-18, but since I had to flee away from my country, I had to become myself a refugee in the year 2018.
+I began to understand a little bit more about the diverse realities and is another layer of vulnerability that women might face when they are going to a new place and the start in a new life.
 Here I am starting over and trying for the rest of my colleagues and women all over the world to have a voice on their own.

 Lama Alsafi: 05:05 Bárbara and Najeeba can you tell us about GIRWL, the organization that you're representing today and how it came to be?